 “My father got Lord Hunt involved in helping to shape how it would roll out and that was of course one of his geniuses, being able to find the right people to take things on and shape them,” the youngest child of the Duke of Edinburgh said of his late father.
 “The fact it has now spread to more than 140 countries, way beyond the Commonwealth, way beyond the English speaking world, is enormous testament to that original vision.”

-The Young and the Restless (Y&R) spoilers tease that in the October 31 episode, Billy…
+The Young and the Restless (Y&R) spoilers document that Adam Newman (Mark Grossman) is concerned…